EvanMarshallj/EvanMarshallj.github.io/README.md

 ##### *Why is my resume not showing up?*
 There are many reasons that could cause your website to not show up, all stemming from not following the above instructions precisely.
 During my first attempt, I had forgotten to name the markdown resume in my repository "**index.md"**.
 Another common issue could be that your repository is named incorrectly (it must exaxctly match your github account name).

+#### *How can I add an gif?*
+Gifs can be easily implemented into your documentation by creating and hosting the gif on a website like [Giphy](https://giphy.com/), which is what I used for this readme.
+Once you have the link to your newly created gif, you can add it to your markdown file as described in the markdown guide above.

 ---
 ### Authors and Acknowledgements
 I would like to thank the following group members for participating in discussions to further my understanding of the assignment: